Deepachoudhary24/journal-webpage/README.md

 Now, I'm learning how to style my pages using CSS.
 This project — a minimal, journal-inspired layout — is my first attempt at combining HTML with CSS.
 I'm excited to keep learning and improving, one step at a time!

+## 🔍 Preview

+Here’s how the output looks: